brianschubert/troop89medfield.org/docs/install.rst

     $ cp demo.secrets.json .secrets.json

 This file includes the credentials for an `SQLite`_ database, which is a single-file based relational database that ships with Python.
 Before beginning significant development, you should install and configure a `PostreSQL`_ database (for which the site is designed) and substitute its credentials into ``.secrets.json``.
+See :ref:`deployment-database-config` for more details.

 .. _SQLite: https://docs.python.org/3/library/sqlite3.html
 .. _PostreSQL: https://www.postgresql.org/